secretstartups/handbook/job-families/security/application-security/index.html.md

 * Can be counted on to exceed goals successfully; is constantly and consistently one of the top performers; very bottom-line oriented; steadfastly pushes self and others for results.

 ### Application Security Senior Manager
-This position reports to the [Security Engineering and Research Director](/job-families/security/security-leadership/#director-security-engineering--research).
+This position reports to the [Security Engineering Director](/job-families/security/security-leadership/#director-security-engineering--research).

 #### Job Grade
 The Application Security Senior Manager is a [grade 9](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).